-With cutting-edge research and proven practical course content, UC Online’s Bachelor of Substance Abuse Counseling program is designed to help you learn how to become a qualified clinician.
+With cutting-edge research and proven practical course content, UC Online’s Bachelor’s Degree in Substance Abuse Counseling is designed to help you learn how to become a qualified clinician.

-Upon completion of your bachelor of counseling program, you will have met academic requirements for licensure under the Ohio Chemical Dependency Professionals Board’s guidelines for Licensed Chemical Dependency Counselor II and III (LCDC II and LCDC III).
+Upon completion of your bachelor’s in substance abuse counseling, you will have met academic requirements for licensure under the Ohio Chemical Dependency Professionals Board’s guidelines for Licensed Chemical Dependency Counselor III (LCDC III).
 If you reside outside of Ohio, please contact your state board for licensing requirements.

 Graduates have gone on to hold such titles as Substance Abuse Counselor, Alcohol and Drug Counselor, Director of Substance Abuse Programming, Addiction Specialist, Corrections Officer, Social Worker and more.

 All transcripts must be official and be requested by the student to be sent directly to UC Admissions.

 Our Admissions Office is happy to work with you to answer any questions you may have and help determine your eligibility.
 Contact us today!

 If you can’t meet the eligibility criteria, you may be eligible for the Certificate in Substance Abuse Counseling.
 Click here for more information

 From admissions to graduation, we’re here to help.

 Yes.
 Many of our students qualify for some type of financial aid.